Assign triggers to each Word. Available triggers included “Any Delimiter,” “Double Space“, and “None.“

 These triggering conventions enable Words to be entered at any time in any context, whether the Action substitutes text or content, or opens a desired object such as a URL, folder, file, or program.

 You can also trigger Words using the ActiveWords Key (default is F8) and within the ActionPad using the Enter key.
 (See the ActionPad video: ).
-These triggers are independent of the Any Delimiter and Double Space triggers and apply to all Word/Action associations.
+These triggers are independent of the Any Delimiter, Double Space, and None triggers and apply to all Word/Action associations.
 Substitute Text Actions triggered with the ActiveWords Key or within the ActionPad do not include a trailing delimiter.
 Also, text substitutions created as a Scripting type Action will not include the trailing delimiter when triggered.